Ron Terpening: Cloud Cover

-Terpening's latest novel (August 2013) is an international thriller set primarily in Italy and Yugoslavia in the summer of 1984, four years after the death of Marshal Josip Broz Tito, the authoritarian president of the Socialist nation.
+Terpening's next novel (August 2013) is an international thriller set primarily in Italy and Yugoslavia in the summer of 1984, four years after the death of Marshal Josip Broz Tito, the authoritarian president of the Socialist nation.
 By the summer of 1984 the stability of the state had begun to crack, early signs of the dismemberment that occurred in the 1990s.
 The novel has two protagonists—Michael Higgins, a NATO agent in Trieste, Italy, and Fae Avadek, a Canadian spy.
 Secondary episodes take place in Southern Arizona (Sierra Vista, Fort Huachuca, Tucson), Chicago, Moscow (Russia), and Benghazi (Libya).

 The action begins when a Yugoslav military attaché defects in Ottawa and is assassinated before the Canadians can interrogate him.
 In Trieste, at the same time, someone has begun eliminating NATO agents.
 Higgins, their case officer, is warned by Avadek that he has a traitor in his network.
 Suddenly, he's running for his life, framed for the murder of one of his contacts.
 Pursued by an unknown enemy, he falls in love with Fae, whose violent past figures in their search for answers.
 Meanwhile, Vitali Alferyev, KGB station chief in Belgrade, has been recalled to Moscow, where his superior orders him to withdraw all covert operatives from the sector between Rijeka and Ljubljana.
 Alferyev's search for the reason leads him into a deadly conflict with a GRU agent operating in the area.
 The novel reaches its climax in the Yugoslav mountains, where Croatian terrorists, KGB spies, and NATO agents play out the final violent moves in a dangerous game to change the fate of Europe.
 Higgins and Avadek must sift through layers of deceit and treachery in their attempt to thwart an enemy whose tentacles stretch from the East to the West and from the past to the (novel's) present.